18F/acquisitions.18f.gov/README.md

 ### Dependencies

-This project uses `pip-tools` to manage dependencies.
+This project uses [`pip-tools`](https://github.com/nvie/pip-tools) to manage dependencies.
 As a result, developers should edit `requirements.in` and not `requirements.txt`.
+Similarly, development dependencies are kept in `requirements-dev.in` and `requirements-dev.txt`.

 For example: